chiaome/chiaome.github.io/_posts/2016-08-10-the-prototype-system-of-visual-analysis.markdown

 ---

 Recently, our group are working on visual relevance analysis to discover related academic information.
 It is important for researches to discover related academic information when they are acquiring knowledge about a specific field, which can help them to find new ideas for research.
 Several platforms are available for discovering related academic information such as Google Scholar, Springer.
 However, it is not intuitive to represent related information and none of these popular platform employed any semantics based information for searching knowledge.
-In the article, we proposed a visual search system based on a Semantics-based information modeling.
+In the article, we proposed a visual relevance analysis system based on a Semantics-based information modeling.
+Our works mainly focus on:

-Our goal is to develop a tool to help the user repidly find related academic information.

-The discovery of related academic information is very important

-Recently, our group are working on visual relevance analysis to discover potential academic information.
-Our goal is to develop a tool to help the user repidly find related academic information so that the user can discover more potential academic information.
-In order to complete advanced exploration, we developed the prototype system of visual analysis.
-We focus on:

-Recently,
-we are building a knowledge base for academic information We aim to develop an useful tool to detect whether some information we are focusing on are exposed to public academic databases.
- In order to complete more advanced exploration, we developed the prototype system of visual relevance analysis.
-We focus on:

-1.    *Crawling academic data from online academic libraries and Wikipedia;*
-2.    *Extracting and integrating information from multiple sources;*
-3.    *Building ontology Knowledge Base based on academic information;*
+1.    *Building a academic knowledge base (AKB) for academic information;*
-4.    *Developing Information search system for KB;*
+2.    *Developing Information search system for AKB;*
-5.    *Researching the method of the demonstration system of knowledge-based entity relationship.*
+3.    *Researching the method of the demonstration system of knowledge-based entity relationship.*

+### 2 Overview of Visual Relevance Analysis System

 I participated in design of distributed web crawler and was mainly in charge of  development of visual systems (the fourth part and fifth part).
 In following part, I will introduce the prototype system of visual analysis.
 Writing this article aims to: (1). summarize problems faced when developing the system; (2). share with people and get some suggestion.